Susanna Phillips: Early life and education

-Phillips was born in Birmingham, Alabama and grew up in Huntsville where she attended Randolph School.
-She received Bachelor of Music and Master of Music degrees from the Juilliard School where she was a student of Cynthia Hoffmann.
+Phillips was born in Birmingham, Alabama and grew up in Huntsville where she attended Randolph School after her family moved there after her birth.
+Her parents were Barbara Ross Phillips and Dr. Macon Phillips, a rheumatologist who played chamber music.

+She gave a recital to an audience of 500 people in her senior year.
+The singing caught attention of her guidance counselor who encouraged her to attend a conservatory.
+Eventually, Phillips received Bachelor of Music and Master of Music degrees from the Juilliard School where she was a student of Cynthia Hoffmann.
 In 2002 and 2003 she attended the Music Academy of the West summer conservatory.
 After completing her master's degree in 2004, she became a member of the Santa Fe Opera's Apprentice Program for Singers.

 In March 2005, she joined the Lyric Opera Center for American Artists at the Lyric Opera of Chicago, now the Ryan Opera Center.
 During her tenure with the program in Chicago she sang Diana in a new Robert Carsen production of Iphigénie en Tauride opposite Susan Graham, and performed Juliette in Roméo et Juliette and Rosalinde in Die Fledermaus.
 In 2005, she was also a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.